RadithSandeepa/animated-website-UI-templates/README.md

-# Parallax Scrolling Effect Website
+# Parallax Scrolling Effect Website UI Template

 This project demonstrates how to create a website with a parallax scrolling effect using HTML, CSS, and JavaScript.
 ## Table of Contents